matthewhall78/hello-world/coverLetter.md

 >
 > For the past year I have been leading and coaching a team of Business Portfolio Managers in the organization that is now adopting Scrum.
 This has included helping them understand and enact Scrum and empirical product development.
 >
-> I have co-facilitated five Lego4Scrum workshops to begin training the organization in scrum and agile principles.
+> I have co-facilitated 14 Lego4Scrum workshops to begin training the organization in scrum and agile principles.

 ## Knowledge of web development, and UI best practices
 > I have 10 years experience supporting and managing development teams in the creation of web applications.
 For my whole career I have been involved in collaborating with teams across government in regards to best practices for User Interface Design and Web Media solutions.